trivedigaurav/lemr-vis-web/README.md

     ```

 3. (Skip this step to leave default settings as it is.)
-   In case you need to change the backend service's path, edit the `config.backend` variable in _package.json_ **or**  use the following commands:
+   In case you need to change the backend service's path, edit the `SERVER_URL` variable in _app/js/services.js_.

-    ```
-    npm config set emr-vis-web:backend <relative/path/to/backend/service>
-    npm start
-    ```

-    Valid examples of this path include _"http://localhost:9090/backEndService"_, _"/backEndService"_ etc.

-    Editing package.json would be a permanent solution while using the `npm config` lets you include the config settings for the current terminal session.

 ### Run the Application
 The project does not come with a pre-configured websever.
 You may use [http-server][http-server] to start serving the app.